-The 2022 metrics marked with an asterisk () are subject to PwC's Limited Assurance Report available here.
-Our inventory of GHG emissions (scope 1, 2, and 3) in 2022 is subject to external verification by SGS (see the External Verification Statement for scope 1+2 here, for scope 3 here, and a list of the individual metrics verified here).
-For further details on the definitions, scope, calculation methodology, and data management for the metrics included in PMI's Sustainability Index, please refer to PMI's ESG KPI Protocol 2022.
+The 2022 metrics marked with an asterisk () are subject to PwC's Limited Assurance Report available he Our inventory of GHG emis ons (scope 1, 2, and 3) in 2022 is subject to external verification by SGS (see the External Verification Statement for scope 1+2 re, for scope 3 here, and a list of the individual metrics verified here).
+For further details on the definitions, scope, calculation methodology and data management for the metrics included in PMI's Sustainability Index, please refer to PMI's ESG KPI Protoco

 - 1 These indicators are calculated based on millions of units.
 For definition of smoke-free products and combustible tobacco products, see Glossary.
 Smoke-free products shipment volume includes volume of smoke-free products that can be converted into cigarette equivalent units, such as heat-not-burn, e-vapor, and oral nicotine.
-Total shipment volume includes the listed smoke-free products as well as combustible tobacco products: cigarettes and other tobacco products expressed in cigarette equivalent units.
-Data does not include Swedish Match and wellness and healthcare products. - For definition of net revenues related to smoke-free products, see Glossary.
-2022 figure includes Swedish Match net revenues from November 11, 2022 (acquisition date) to December 31, 2022. - 3 Including Swedish Match. - 4 Excluding PMI Duty Free.
+Total shipment volume includes the listed smoke-free products as well as combustible tobacco products; cigarettes and other tobacco products expressed in cigarette equivalent units.
+Data does not include Swedish Match and wellness and healthcare - 2 For definition of net revenues related to smoke-free products, see Glossary.
+2022 figure includes Swedish Match net revenues from November 11, 2022 acquisition date) to December 31, 2022. - Including Swedish Match. - 4 Excluding PMI Duty Free.
 World Bank report issued in July 2022 is used on a comparative basis for income level classification.
-For definition of low- and middle-income markets, see Glossary.
+For definition of low- and - middle-income markets, see Glossary.
 Figures pertain to total IQOS users.
-See Glossary
+See Glossar - 6 Total shipment volume includes cigarettes, OTPs, and smoke-free product - 7 For definition of net revenues related to wellness and healthcare, see Glossary - 8 In 2022, we redefined the minimum criteria which must be met by each market to be considered as having a take-back program in place.
+Shipment volume includes heated tobacco units, e-vapor cartridges, and e-vapor disposables - product environmental statements as defined by ISO 14020:2022, as constituting an - 10 Our diversity and inclusion data cover around 94% of PMI's total workforce, as they exclude fixed term employees and those on salary continuation.

-- 6 Total shipment volume includes cigarettes, OTPs, and smoke-free product consumables. - 7 For definition of net revenues related to wellness and healthcare, see Glossary 8 In 2022, we redefined the minimum criteria which must be met by each market to be considered as having a take-back program in place.
-Shipment volume includes heated - tobacco units, e-vapor cartridges, and e-vapor disposables 9 To meet our 2025 aspiration, we may consider either a type 1 or type 2 and/or type 3 product environmental statements as defined by ISO 14020:2022, as constituting an eco-certification" - 10 Our diversity and inclusion data cover around 94% of PMI's total workforce, as they exclude fixed term employees and those on salary continuation.
-11 Our assessments prioritize countries which are assessed as highest risks from a human - rights standpoint.
-They are determined based on key parameters such as PMI's footprint and the country's human rights risk profile, as determined by internationally - recognized organizations.
-12 Emissions from PMI-operated IQOS stores are partially excluded from scope 1+2 emissions, as de minimis.
-In 2022, a portion of PMI's retail stores (representing approx. 10% of total retail surface area) have been included in the scope 1+2 emissions.
-13 For definitions, please see PMI's Zero Deforestation Manifesto.
+11 Our assessments prioritize countries which are assessed as highest risks from a human - ghts standpoint.
+They are determined based on key parameters such as PMI's footprint and the country's human rights risk profile, as determined by internationally ecognized organizations - 12 Emissions from PMI-operated IQOS stores are partially excluded from scope 1+2 emissions, as de minimis.
+In 2022, a portion of PMI's retail stores (representing approx 10% of total retail surface area) have been included in the scope 1+2 emissions. - 13 For definitions, please see PMI's Zero Deforestation Manifes